Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 - Runtime: 100 minutes

-- Availability: On blu-ray, DVD, and digital, streaming the Streamline English dub and Japanese on Netflix
+- Availability: On blu-ray, DVD, and digital, streaming the Streamline English dub on Hoopla

 Lupin III has pulled off another caper and stolen money from a casino.
 He discovers that the money is counterfeit and decides to find the creator of the fake currency.
 Entering the country of Cagliostro, his car breaks down and they have to fix their tires.
 Then they see men pursuing a woman in a car and take off to help her, leading Lupin to his next caper.